Battle to recapture Philippine city from ISIS is stark warning for Southeast Asia

 The government declared martial law throughout the province of Mindanao.
 In an effort to dislodge the hardened fighters dug into the city, the military deployed 3,000 troops and began bombarding Marawi daily with ferocious airstrikes and multiple attacks by helicopter gunships.

-It is helped in the air by American P-3 Orion spy planes and on the ground by U.S. special operations forces, but the army concedes that it is struggling.
+The U.S. is considering a plan to conduct airstrikes on targets in the area, two defense officials said.
+The Philippine military is already helped in the air by American P-3 Orion spy planes and on the ground by U.S. special operations forces, but the army concedes that it is struggling.

 "Effectively, the ISIS fighters are surrounded but it's a house-to-house battle — building-by-building, floor-by-floor," said Lt.
 Col. Christopher Tampus, commander of the Philippine Army’s 1st Infantry Battalion.